Ruth Bushiwrites about student money and university life. She's the author of several editions of The Student Money Manual.

 Don’t worry.
 By the end of this article, you’ll know where to look for support, advice or extra funding for living costs.
-Even better, much of this money is free: you won’t have to repay it, unless you leave your course early.

 Remember, what you can claim will depend if you’re a UK, EU or international student, and whether you study full or part time.
 Contact your university if you need help understanding your eligibility.